 What does it do?

-A catheter with an electrode at the tip is guided through veins to the heart muscles with a moving X-Ray being displayed on the screen.
+A catheter with an electrode at the tip is guided through veins to the heart muscles with moving X-Ray being displayed on the screen.
 The catheter is placed at the exact site inside the heart where the cells give off the electrical signals which stimulate any abnormal heart rhythm.
 A mild, painless radiofrequency energy is transmitted to the pathway and destroys carefully selected heart muscles.

 Cardiac catheterization & how does it work?